How metric recording works with diginsight and Opentelemetry

 OptionsBasedMetricRecordingEnricher

-Configures which activity tags should become metric tags.
+Configures which activity tags should become metric tags via configuration.

 Configuration: